kirchoffpt/karly-sixtyfour/README.md

 # Karly64
 Chess engine written in C++11

-Version 0.6.4 (Windows only)
+Version 0.7.0 (Windows only)

-A 64-bit, mostly UCI compliant, AB minimax engine with a simple quiescence search.
-It is quite strong at the moment considering how basic it is.
-Elo is approximately 1500-2000 depending on the time control and if it's playing a human or another engine.
+A 64-bit, mostly UCI compliant, AB minimax engine.
+Elo is approximately 2000 depending on the time control and various other factors.
 This engine is a hobby project and was (and is being) written completely from scratch with relatively little reference to other engines/wikis because it's more fun that way.

 **Play it [here](https://lichess.org/@/karly64)!** Lichess account needed (free).